Recommendations

 Senior Film Conservator

-The Comedy sensibilities displayed in The College Hero are unparalleled, the emotional payoff of the 1927 classic is what fans crave in similar titles.
+The Romance sensibilities displayed in The College Hero are unparalleled, the emotional payoff of the 1927 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most unique vision and relevant titles.

 The cultural footprint of The College Hero in United States to define the very concept of unique vision in modern film.